mpassid/MPASSid-proxy/idp-authn-impl-socialuser/README.md

 ```

-5. /opt/shibboleth-idp/conf/attribute-resolver-social.xml has example attribute definitions.
-The SocialUserContext context attributes are email, firstName, lastName, userId, displayName and providerId.
-In successfull authentication case userId is always populated.
+5. /opt/shibboleth-idp/conf/attribute-resolver-social.xml has some example attribute definitions.

 6. New authentication flow(s) can now be used by enabling it in idp.properties file